farazhashmi21/demo/wp-content/plugins/json-content-importer/readme.txt

 9. JCI Block: Generate a template from JSON.

 == Changelog ==
+= 1.5.3=
+* Enhanced, see Tab "Basic Settings": Send Header "HEADER_KEY:HEADER_VALUE": Insert 'header HEADER_KEY1:HEADER_VALUE1#HEADER_KEY2:HEADER_VALUE2' in the following text field, and no 'Bearer' will be added.
+E.g.: 'header User-Agent:JCIfree'
+* Enhanced: The internal communication within a WordPress block relies on APIs, typically accessed via GET requests.
+For larger datasets, POST requests are more suitable.
+This new JCIfree version now utilizes POST instead of GET.
+* Changed: Some server have problems, using jcifree-block.php as JavaScript-Applicaton (strict mime policy).
+Solution: Renamed to jcifree-block.js
+* Some Backend-Bugfixes for Block-React, PHP8...

 = 1.5.2 =
 * Bugfix: JCI Block wasn't showing up when a browser had the "strict mime type" setting enabled.
 With this bugfix, the issue has been resolved.